 A chip that led to cleavage along the diamond’s body.

-Besides that, day to day usage of your jewelry can result in wear and tear.
+Besides that, day to day wearing of jewelry can result in wear and tear.
 For example, a diamond’s facet junctions can be abraded if proper care is not taken when the jewelry is worn.
-Likewise, the luster of the diamond can degrade overtime when too many scratches accumulate on its surface.
+Likewise, the luster of the diamond can degrade over time when too many scratches accumulate on its surface.

 While both re-polishing and re-cutting serve similar purposes of restoring a diamond’s appearance, these 2 terms refer to different technical scopes of work.
 A re-polishing job is usually performed to correct minor damage like nicks, scratches and finishing.
 Typically, these reworks only result in minute weight loss.

 On the other hand, re-cutting a diamond is usually reserved for repairing serious damages or to totally revamp the diamond’s appearance.
 For example, a piece of old estate diamond jewelry may be re-cut into one with a modern flavor.
 Recutting can also be used to remove a severe chip to prevent further damage from propagating.

 When a diamond is already damaged, the chance of more damage to occur increases dramatically.
 A damaged girdle (the outermost rim of the stone) or a chipped corner can lead to disastrous consequences if a huge blow is dealt to that weak point at a correct angle.

 As soon as you notice your diamond is damaged, you should stop wearing it.
 I also recommend that you take it to your local jeweler or to a cutter and get it assessed before the situation deteriorates.
 Letting a professional address the problem during an early stage will help lay out more available options to rectify the issue.